Hair Growth Tips – How to Transform Short, Dry Hair Fast

 - Night care: Silk bonnet preserves moisture while sleeping

-Warning: Tight hairstyles cause traction alopecia—receding hairlines don’t grow back!
+Warning: Tight hairstyles cause traction alopecia, and receding hairlines don’t grow back!

 My Hair Transformation: From Brittle to Beautiful